-Human emotions are really fragile and unless you understand when to act on a man or woman’s emotions, you’ll be in jeopardy, not only of failing to light the flame, but of destroying even the little spark of interest that was there in the beginning.
+Human emotions are fragile and unless you understand when to act on someone’s emotions, you’ll not only fail to light the flame, but may destroy even the little spark that was there in the beginning.

-Just like in any dance, timing is everything, even more importantly than moves or steps.
-Knowing the correct time to act is not merely a matter of deciding what particular instant is the right moment to make a move, rather it’s knowing how to draw out corresponding emotions from others.
+Just like in any dance, timing is everything, even more important than moves or steps.
+Knowing the right time to act is not merely a matter of deciding what particular moment to make a move, rather it’s knowing how to draw out corresponding emotions from others.

 Similar to how a dancer or musician will feel when his or her timing is off, your “timing” is off (too soon, or too late) when:

 1. You find it hard to find common points of interest, whether personal or professional.